-The fruit is fairly small, rounded and has golden yellow flesh.
+The fruit is fairly small, rounded, and has golden-yellow flesh.
 It is a freestone variety and said to be very good for jam.
 The tree itself is small with drooping branches that can be fragile and will need monitoring and support if cropping is heavy.
 While it can produce fruit on its own, a better crop will be produced with a variety like Marjorie’s Seedling.

 Early Prolific Plum Tree Growing

-Choose a site with plenty of sun where soil is loose and fertile.
+Choose a site with plenty of sun where the soil is loose and fertile.
 Make sure it drains adequately since trees with “wet feet” can suffer from rot.
 Ideally, the tree should have 6 to 8 hours of sunlight during the growing season.

-When planting new trees, soak the roots of bare root trees prior to installing.
+When planting new trees, soak the roots of bare-root trees prior to installing.
 Make sure the roots are well spread in the planting hole and fill in around them completely.
 Water in new trees well.
 Young plants will benefit from some judicious pruning after the first year to establish a vase shape and encourage strong branches.

 Early Prolific Plum Care

 Your Early Rivers Prolific plum needs food at bud break once they start producing fruit.
-Use an organic mulch around the root zone that will prevent weeds, conserve moisture and slowly feed the roots.
+Use an organic mulch around the root zone that will prevent weeds, conserve moisture, and slowly feed the roots.

 Because this tree tends to have delicate stems, prune out excess fruit at terminal ends, leaving just a few to ripen.
 If necessary, provide support to overly laden branches during cropping.

-Watch for insects and treat immediately.
+Watch for insects and treat them immediately.
 Avoid watering the tree from above to prevent fungal issues.
 Overall, this is an easy tree for which to care for and will reward you with bushels of fruit.
 The only problem is how to eat it all.